nginxinc/nginx-service-mesh/docs/content/tutorials/kic/deploy-with-kic.md

 Deploy NGINX Service Mesh with `mtls-mode` set to `off` and follow the [instructions](https://docs.nginx.com/nginx-ingress-controller/installation) to deploy NGINX Plus Ingress Controller.

-Add the enable-ingress and/or the enable-egress annotation shown below to the NGINX Plus Ingress Controller Pod spec:
+Add the enable-ingress and/or the enable-egress label shown below to the NGINX Plus Ingress Controller Pod spec:

 ```bash
 nsm.nginx.com/enable-ingress: "true"
 nsm.nginx.com/enable-egress: "true"
 ```

+{{<note>}}
+In NGINX Service Mesh versions prior to v1.7.0, `nsm.nginx.com/enable-ingress: "true"` and `nsm.nginx.com/enable-egress: "true"` annotations were used instead of labels.
+Support for these annotations will be removed in a future release.
+{{</note>}}

 {{< caution >}}
 All communication between NGINX Plus Ingress Controller and the services in the mesh will be over plaintext!